 - MPS cards are also available to people who are permanently blind.

-- Please follow this link to download the MPS applications for Individuals or an Organisation.
+- Please visit the RMS website for more information, to download the MPS applications for Individuals or an Organisation or to view how to display your permit.